 Formal proceedings involve a trial conducted under Colorado Rules of Civil Procedure to address allegations of misconduct which the Commission determines cannot be adequately addressed by informal proceedings and private remedial measures.
 If the Commission finds probable cause to commence formal proceedings, it appoints special counsel to review the allegations and evidence of misconduct.
+Attorneys from Attorney Regulation, who litigate ethics issues involving attorneys, serve as special counsel for the Commission to litigate ethics issues involving judges.
 On special counsel's concurrence that there is probable cause, special counsel will prepare and serve a statement of charges on the judge.
 The Commission then requests the Supreme Court to appoint three special masters - from among retired justices or active or retired judges who have no conflicts of interest and are able to serve diligently and impartially - to preside over the trial.